You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Vizzlo create better looking charts than Excel.
+Vizzlo creates better-looking charts than Excel.

 Can you read title or header ?